echeu/quasar-srtm/README.md

 ## Running
-Copy the directory build/bin to the target board
+Copy the contents of the directory build/bin to the target board
-- cd build/bin
+- Modify the config.xml file (change the register address)
+    - At this moment the address field needs to be in decimal (not hex).
 - ./OpcUaServer

   The Unified Automation UA Client (UAExpert) can be used to communicate with the server